bloomreach/brxm/cms/README.txt

 => Jar project, core implementation of the repository

 hippo-ecm-repository-application
-=> War project, minimal empty repository
+=> War project, a minimal empty repository application